 Ever heard a loud gurgling noise and wondered, “Why is my dog’s stomach making noises?”
 You’re not alone.
-And, more important, you might have wondered whether that dog stomach gurgling was something to be worried about.
+And, more importantly, you might have wondered whether that dog stomach gurgling was something to be worried about.

 Dog stomach noises, like everything in medicine, have a fancy name.
-The scientific name for name your dog’s stomach making noises is borborygmi.
+The scientific name for your dog’s stomach making noises is borborygmi.
 These gurgling sounds are produced when gas moves from one portion of the intestines to another.

 It is normal for there to be some gas in the intestines.
 And it is normal for the intestines to engage in motility, or activity that moves intestinal contents around.
 Thus, it is normal for gas to move around in the intestines, and soft borborygmi are therefore normal phenomena.

 Normal borborygmi are quiet.
 Try the following experiment: Place your ear against your dog’s abdomen.
 You should hear periods of silence interspersed with soft gurgles.
 This is what normal borborygmi sound like.

 Some dogs, however, experience episodes of abnormally loud intestinal gurgling.
 During these episodes the borborygmi might be audible from across the room.
 These sounds are not exactly normal, but they don’t always represent a crisis.
 Sometimes they indicate something is wrong in the intestinal tract.
 In other instances, they are caused by nothing more serious than hunger.